GrahamDumpleton/mod_wsgi/docs/user-guides/running-behind-a-reverse-proxy.rst

 HTTPS termination at the front-end proxy is the typical reason for this deployment shape, but the proxy and trust mechanics covered here apply equally to plain-HTTP proxying.
-HTTPS-specific configuration (TLS certificate handling, ``--https-only``, HSTS) is not covered on this page.
+For configuring TLS at the mod_wsgi instance itself (the other deployment shape), see :doc:`enabling-https`.

 What goes wrong without proxy configuration
 -------------------------------------------